Sponsored Clinical Observers

-Also, due to state regulations, no one under age 18 can go into operating rooms or Emergency Departments.
+Also, due to state regulations, no one under the age of 18 can go into hospital operating rooms or emergency departments.

-Medical students who have already graduated (individuals who are already physicians) are not permitted to participate in clinical sponsored observing experiences.
+Physicians are NOT permitted to participate in clinical sponsored observing experiences.

 Observing experiences with UT faculty must be approved by the department in which the physician holds a faculty appointment.
 UTCOMC and Erlanger Health System provide the needed regulatory education and documentation so that the student (and physician) can remain HIPAA-compliant.

-Please note: If you do not have a specific physician in mind, please click on the Medical Explorations link to the left and complete that application for the program for high school seniors or first year college students during June of each year.
-Dr. Kent Hutson or his designee will be in touch regarding possible placement.
-The Chattanooga-Hamilton County Medical Society has a similar program called Youth Leadership Forum.
+The Chattanooga-Hamilton County Medical Society has a program usually in May or June each year for high school seniors called Youth Leadership Forum.
 Click on the link the left for more information.
 You may also contact the Medical Society (Kevin Lusk) at 423-622-2872 for other possible observing experiences with area physicians.

 Click on the link to the left to view and submit and online application for a Sponsored Clinical Observer.